Written by Dr Valeria Lo Iacono

 One great example is when a rumor of planned job cuts spreads through a company and there is nothing said by management before or after the rumors to either confirm or dispel the gossip.

-In this scenario, provided it is realistic to be able to do so, you could be open about difficulties in the company but use it as an opportunity to explain everything you are doing, or that the HR department is doing to try and solve the problem.
+In this scenario, provided it is realistic to be able to do so, you could be open about difficulties in the company but use it as an opportunity to explain everything you are doing, or what the HR department is doing to try and solve the problem.

 4. Foster a Collaborative Work Environment